purarue/exobrain/src/content/notes/media/anime/list.md

 - Drop anything without subs or raws available
 - And then try the first episode, or about the first 20 minutes of every movie from that year.

 After a few years of this (around the 2017-2019 period), I had done this for almost every year of anime.
-I don't think I had ever categorized everything, but at one point I had about 100 shows left to try in the entire database, everything else I had either:
+I don't think I had ever categorized everything, but at one point I had about 75 entries left to try in the entire database, everything else I had either:

 - Dropped for categorization reasons (which is about half of my list right now (14,098/29,289))
 - Tried some of and dropped it, as it didn't grab my attention